andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

       <li>On Domain Controller Options, create/confirm you password (Use: Password1).</li>
       <li>Click "Next" on "Domain Controller Options", "DNS Options", "Additional Options", "Paths", "Review Options", and "Prerequisites Check".</li>
       <li>On the Installation section, click "Install".</li>
+      <li>Afterward, you will be automatically log-out of your DC-1 (VM).</li>
-      <li>Reminder, when you launch the Remote Desktop Connection. with the context of the domain Make sure to log-in your credentials (Use Username:                             mydomain.com\labuser, Password: Your unique password).</li>
+      <li>Log-in back to DC-1 (VM).
+When you launch the Remote Desktop Connection with the context of the domain, make sure to log-in your credentials (Use Username:           mydomain.com\labuser, Password: Your unique password).</li>
     </ol>

 - Note: If you don't know what VM you are logged into, go to command line and enter "hostname".
 The command line should respond with "DC-1".
 After installing AD DS, it will not work properly until you setup your domain controller.
 You don't have to use "mydomain.com" as the root domain name.
 You can name it whatever you want.
 Your DC-1 (VM) will restart after the installation.
 If you get logged-out of your VM then log back to it.